KawaiiBunga/darkrp-refund-system/README.md

 # darkrp-refund-system
 Just a super simple darkrp addon that refunds players entities when the server crashes.

-Has respawn option coded but not in the config/lang/derma menu.
+Has respawn ents option (badly) coded but not in the config/lang/derma menu.

 The fund menu should pop up automatically upon server crash/reconnect, but if it doesn't, try !refund in chat